 The Educational Funding Specialist provides students the links to electronic entrance loan counseling, which reviews the rights and responsibilities of borrowing Federal Direct Loans and encourages responsible borrowing practices with the student.
-Prior to the completion of the student's program, YTI requires that students complete electronic exit loan counseling.
-Exit counseling explains the repayment options and requirements of the Federal Direct Loan program.
+Prior to the completion of the student's program, YTI requires that students complete electronic and or in-person exit loan counseling.
+Exit counseling explains the repayment options and requirements of the Federal Direct Loan program or private loans if applicable.
 Post-graduation, the Loan Management Specialist is available to answer student's questions about their Federal loans and to help them reach their Loan Servicers for direct assistance with their loans.